-Since 1947, American University's Washington Semester Program, the cornerstone of the School of Professional and Extended Studies (SPExS), has leveraged the resources of Washington, D.C. to teach students though hands-on experience.
-More than 200 colleges and universities are associated with SPExS, and each semester over 400 students from across the country and around the world come to American University for programs that feature seminars with key leaders, an intensive research project, and internships in the Washington area.
+Since 1947, American University's Washington Semester Program, the cornerstone of the Office of Global and Immersive Studies (OGIS), has leveraged the resources of Washington, D.C. to teach students though hands-on experience.
+More than 200 colleges and universities are associated with OGIS, and each semester students from across the country and around the world come to American University for programs that feature seminars with key leaders, an intensive research project, and internships in the Washington area.

-The SPExS internship experience is a highlight for our students and we depend on involvement from Washington, DC organizations.
-Our SPExS interns are savvy and energetic university students.
+The OGIS internship experience is a highlight for our students and we depend on involvement from Washington, DC organizations.
+Our OGIS interns are savvy and energetic university students.
 Students hail from institutions that include small private schools and large public institutions from across the US and around the world.
-A growing number of SPExS students are international.
+A growing number of OGIS students are international.
 Many internship sites appreciate the benefits that international students offer-–including multi-lingual skills, cross-cultural competencies, international experiences, and more.
-All international students in SPExS have the proper authorization to intern legally on their US State Department issued visas.
+All international students in OGIS have the proper authorization to intern legally on their US State Department issued visas.
 Details on AU International Student and Scholar Services, including our support for international students, are here: http://www.american.edu/ocl/isss/index.cfm